albanie/mcnSSD/README.md

 ### Speed

-The pre-trained `ssd-pascal-vggvd-300-ft` model (pre-trained on coco and fine-tuned on pascal) runs at approximately 68 Hz on a Tesla M-40.
+The pre-trained `ssd-pascal-vggvd-300` model runs at approximately 58 Hz on a Tesla M-40.

 ### Installation